openwms/spring-data-generic/README.md

 - A solution built with a NoSQL document store (like MongoDB) to store the document metadata and the document binaries
 - A solution with a relational database that keeps the document metadata stored in tables

 The latter two solutions may keep binary files on the filesystem or in the database.
-This depends on the current project requirements.
+This depends on the project requirements.

 ![Overview]